-- Each teacher needs to access student medical information at the beginning of the school year and throughout the year as per school board policy (consult the Sample Curricular Parent/Guardian Letter and Sample Curricular Medical Information Form and Consent to Participate Form).
+- Each teacher needs to access student medical information at the beginning of the school year and throughout the year as per school board policy (consult the Sample Curricular Parent/Guardian Letter and Sample Curricular Medical Information and Acknowledgement of Elements of Risk Form ).

 - For interschool sports, coaches need to be aware of the medical history and physical limitations of students prior to the first try-out.
 The coach must have the students’ emergency contact information at all try-outs, practices, and competitions.
 The coach/coach liason must refer to school board policies and procedures regarding accessing and/or sharing student/athlete medical information. (consult the Sample Interschool Parent/Guardian Letter and Sample Interschool Medical Information and Consent to Participate Form).

 - For intramural activities, each intramural supervisor needs to access student medical information prior to the activity as per school board policy (consult the Sample Intramural Parent/Guardian Letter and Sample Intramural Medical Information and Consent to Participate Form.